 After hearing all evidence, the AAC will deliberate in camera.
 The deliberations of the AAC are confidential.

-Following the deliberations, the AAC may:
+Following deliberations, the Panel may:

-- Dismiss the appeal and uphold the previous decision.
+i.
+Dismiss the appeal and uphold the previous decision.
 In the case that the student be required to withdraw, a formal letter advising the student of the requirement to withdraw will be issued; or,

-- Allow the appeal and grant the remedy requested by the student; or,
+ii.
+Allow the appeal and grant the remedy requested by the student; or,

 - Imposing specific conditions under which the student will be permitted to continue in the Program and/or any requirements the student must meet, including the timelines within which such conditions and/or requirements must be met;